Justin Herbert

-Justin Patrick Herbert (born March 10, 1998) is an American football quarterback for the Los Angeles Chargers of the National Football League (NFL).
-He played college football at Oregon, where he won the 2019 Pac-12 Championship and was named MVP of the 2020 Rose Bowl.
-Herbert was selected by the Chargers as the sixth overall pick in the 2020 NFL Draft.
+Justin Patrick Herbert (born March 10, 1998) is an American professional football quarterback for the Los Angeles Chargers of the National Football League (NFL).
+He played college football for the Oregon Ducks, where he won the 2019 Pac-12 Championship, and was selected by the Chargers as the sixth overall pick in the 2020 NFL draft.

-Herbert became the Chargers starting quarterback in the second game of his rookie year.
-Herbert remained as the starter for the rest of the season.
-He set several rookie statistical records, including the most touchdown passes and the most 300-yard games.
-Herbert was named the AP NFL Offensive Rookie of the Year.
+Herbert became the Chargers' starting quarterback in the second game of his rookie season.
+He remained the starter for the rest of the season and set several rookie statistical records, including the most touchdown passes and 300-yard games.
+He was named the AP NFL Offensive Rookie of the Year for his performance.
+In 2021, he became the first quarterback in Chargers history to throw for over 5,000 yards and was named to his first Pro Bowl.
+He signed a five-year, $262.5 million contract extension ahead of the 2023 season.

 Early life

 Herbert was born in Eugene, Oregon, on March 10, 1998, and attended Sheldon High School, where he played football, basketball, and baseball.
-Justin co-founded the Sheldon High School Fishing Club while in high school.
-He suffered a broken leg in the third football game of his junior season, complicating his recruitment process.
-As a senior, he passed for 3,130 yards and 37 touchdowns, and rushed for 543 yards and 10 touchdowns.
-He was named 1st Team All-State and the Southwest Conference Offensive Player of the Year.
-Northern Arizona, Portland State, and Montana State extended offers before Nevada and Oregon followed up with his only FBS offers.
+During the third football game of his junior season, he suffered a broken leg, complicating his recruitment process.
+As a senior, Herbert passed for 3,130 yards and 37 touchdowns, and rushed for 543 yards and 10 touchdowns.
+He was named first-team All-State and the Southwest Conference Offensive Player of the Year.
+Northern Arizona, Portland State, and Montana State extended offers before Nevada and Oregon followed up with his only NCAA Division I Football Bowl Subdivision offers.
 Herbert committed to Oregon in October 2015.
+Herbert also co-founded the Sheldon High School Fishing Club while in high school and served as their president.

 College career

 2016 season

-Entering his true freshman season listed as QB2 on the depth chart behind Dakota Prukop, Herbert became the first true freshman at Oregon to start at Quarterback since Chris Miller in 1983 when the Ducks took on arch-rivals Washington on October 8, 2016.
+Entering his true freshman season listed as QB2 on the depth chart behind Dakota Prukop, Herbert became the first true freshman at Oregon to start at quarterback since Chris Miller in 1983 when the Ducks took on their arch-rivals, the Washington Huskies, on October 8, 2016.
 Despite Herbert setting or equaling Oregon's single-game records for total offensive yards (512), passing yards (489), and touchdown passes (6), the Ducks finished with their worst season in 25 years, going 4–8 and failing to make a bowl game for the first time in over a decade.

-Herbert became the starting quarterback after the fifth game of the season and showcased his talents throwing for 1,936 yards including 19 touchdowns with just four interceptions in eight starts.
+After the fifth game of the season, Herbert became the starting quarterback.
+He showcased his talents by throwing for 1,936 yards including 19 touchdowns with just four interceptions in eight starts.
 He led a come-from-behind upset when playing the ranked No. 11 Utah Utes.
 The team scored four touchdowns in the final 15:27 of the game to overcome a 14–3 deficit.
 On the final drive, Herbert completed 6-of-9 passes for 63 yards, including a 17-yard game-winning touchdown pass with two seconds left.